Daylily-Informatics/UltraQC/docs/source/docs/usage/usage.rst

 =====

-In the following sections general details regarding the usage and administation of MegaQC are provided.
+In the following sections general details regarding the usage and administation of UltraQC are provided.

 .. _cli_doc:
 .. include:: ../../cli.rst